 | A thin piece of metal, typically coated in some harmful substance.
 When launched from a blowgun it can deliver its toxins into the bloodstream of a living or demonic being.

 Needles were a form of ammunition fired from blowguns that do no direct damage, but may have been coated with a variety of toxins, which act as needle-specific brands.
 Randomly-generated needles always had a brand, with poison being the default (and the only needle brand which occured on other kinds of missiles).

 Undead and non-living creatures were immune to the effects of any kind of needle, but demons could still be affected.

 - Sleeping: Puts creatures to sleep.

 - Frenzy: Causes living creatures to turn neutral and berserk, meaning they will attack other monsters (use it from afar against groups of enemies).

 - Curare: Poisons, asphyxiates, and slows creatures.
 Unlike the previous brands, this brand doesn't check your blowgun's enchantment or your throwing skill.
 Instead, the only requisites are that the inflicted damage must be greater than 0, and the monster must not have any level of poison resistance.
 Creatures that need to breathe take 2d6 extra damage from asphyxiation.

-The chance of affecting creatures with these brands (except Curare) depends on your throwing skill, the blowgun's enchantment, and the monster's hit dice; see Brand for details.
-The duration of the effect depends on your Throwing skill and the blowgun's enchantment.
+The chance of affecting creatures with these brands (except Curare) depended on your throwing skill, the blowgun's enchantment, and the monster's hit dice; see Brand for details.
+The duration of the effect depended on your Throwing skill and the blowgun's enchantment.